-Phung Hung ancient house in Hoi An lies quietly with ancient beauty, bold Asian style.
-The ancient house has been exiting for over 240 years old.
-Not only is it a unique tourist destination, Phung Hung ancient house is also a historical witness and a national monument recognized by the state.
+Phung Hung ancient house in Hoi An lies quietly with ancient beauty and bold Asian style.
+The ancient house has existed for over 240 years.
+Not only is it a unique tourist destination, but Phung Hung ancient house is also a historical witness and a national monument recognized by the state.

-Phung Hung Ancient House is currently located in the ancient town of Hoi An, the house was built by a Vietnamese merchant in 1780 – this is also the most prosperous period of the town.
+Phung Hung Ancient House is currently located in the ancient town of Hoi An.
+The house was built by a Vietnamese merchant in 1780, a time when the town was at its most prosperous.
 The name Phung Hung is also the merchant’s name and means the wish for business to “prosper”.

-In the past, Phung Hung ancient house was a shop selling products such as salt, pepper, cinnamon, silk, porcelain, etc. The owner of the ancient house is belong 8th generation and continuing to preserve this important heritage.
+In the past, the ancient house Phung Hung was a shop selling products such as salt, pepper, cinnamon, silk, and porcelain.
+The owner of the ancient house belongs to the 8th generation and continues to preserve this important heritage.

-On June 29, 1993, Phung Hung ancient house was honored to be certified as a National Historical-Cultural Monument.
-Standing out with its unique ancient architecture, imbued with Asian colors and imprints, it is a typical symbol of architectural works during the period when Hoi An ancient town was still a prosperous trading port.
+On June 29, 1993, the ancient house of Phung Hung was honored with certification as a National Historical-Cultural Monument.
+Standing out for its unique ancient architecture, imbued with Asian colors and imprints, it is a typical symbol of the architecture of the period when Hoi An was still a prosperous trading port.

-- Address: No. 4 Nguyen Thi Minh Khai Street, Hoi An City, Quang Nam Province
+- Address: No. 4 Nguyen Thi Minh Khai Street, Hoi An Ward, Da Nang City.

-- The tour ticket price: 80,000 VND/trip so you can visit all 3 ancient houses locate near together : Phung Hung, Duc An and Quan Thang.
+- The tour ticket price is 80,000 VND/trip, so you can visit all 3 ancient houses located close together: Phung Hung, Duc An, and Quan Thang.

 - Opening hours: from 8:00 a.m to 18:00 p.m every day, including Saturday and Sunday.